preppietechie/cissp_notes/README.md

 # cissp_notes
-Some last minute nodes I used in studying for the CISSP Fixed width formatting is better.
-I'll clean this up later.
+Some last minute nodes I used in studying for the CISSP Fixed width font is better for viewing.
+I may clean the formatting up later for easier viewing on Github.

 ISO 27001: Auditing